DanielJaySaldana/DanielJaySaldana/README.md

-## Hi there 👋, I am Daniel Jay P. Saldaña, a Freelance Full-Stack Web Developer who can make a stand out websites and make good impact on my clients.
+## Hi there 👋, I am Daniel Jay P. Saldaña, a Freelance Full-Stack Web Developer

-I
+I focused on developing efficient, scalable, and standout web solutions that satisfies every client.